Christian Aguilera: Ultimate Fighting Championship

 Aguilera made his UFC debut against Anthony Ivy on June 13, 2020, at UFC on ESPN: Eye vs. Calvillo.
 Aguilera won the fight via TKO less than a minute into the bout.
 This win earned him the Performance of the Night award.

 Aguilera faced Sean Brady at UFC Fight Night: Smith vs. Rakić on August 29, 2020.
 Helost the fight via a guillotine choke in round two.

 Aguilera was expected to face Warlley Alves on January 16, 2021, at UFC on ABC: Holloway vs. Kattar.
 However, Aguilera pulled out in late December due to an injury.

 Aguilera faced Carlston Harris on May 8, 2021, at UFC on ESPN: Rodriguez vs. Waterson.
 He lost the bout via technical submission due to an anaconda choke as he was choked unconscious in the first round.

 On May 8, 2021, it was announced that Aguilera was released from the UFC.

 Post UFC

 Aguilera was scheduled to face Battlefield Fight League's welterweight champion Dejan Kajic on October 1, 2021, at BFL 69.
 However, Aguilera pulled out due to injury.

+Professional grappling career

+Aguilera competed against Herman Terrado at Subversiv 10 for the promotion's 185lbs Combat Jiu-Jitsu title on April 13, 2024.
+He lost the match by submission in EBI overtime.